ComputationalRNABiology/pyicoteo/pyicoteo_docs/pyicoenrich.rst

 Generate a file with the ``--region-magic`` flag and GTF file
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-See :ref:`pyicoregiondocs` for examples on how to use ``--region-magic`` flag to automatically explore exons, introns and the whole genome using sliding windows automatically generating your region files from standard GENCODE GTF files.
+See the :ref:`Pyicoregion` documentation for examples on how to use ``--region-magic`` flag to automatically explore exons, introns and the whole genome using sliding windows automatically generating your region files from standard GENCODE GTF files.

 Provide a regions file
 """"""""""""""""""""""""